November 18, 2016

 For example, let's take again the Silent Night for violin and piano

-So, to access Interactive Sheet Music for Silent Night for violin and piano, just click on the SHEET MUSIC tab
+So, to access Interactive Sheet Music for Silent Night for violin and piano, just click the interactive sheet music button (

 Once there, you can play the music by following it on the screen, change the tempo, and much more

 Besides the Scorch® system, we also offer Interactive Sheet Music with NoteFlight™, used by other publishers such as Hal Leonard®.
-This system works well on mobile devices.
 You can try NoteFlight™ with popular Christmas music, such as Christmas Time

 by Bryan Adams and Jim Vallance.